 If you are part of the site crew then you are encouraged to get involved and take part in crewing the rest of the event, but if you prefer to play then you are welcome to do that instead.
 Bear in mind though that you might be called on during the event to help with any issues that are relevant to your team.

 The event crew help us to run the event, handling all the necessary logistics to keep the game going.
-The GOD team and the referees are there to answer player queries They include the GOD team, the referees and the weapon checkers, and crew welfare who see to the well-being of the three hundred plus other members of crew on site!
+They include the GOD team, the referees, the Tavern crew, weapon checkers, and crew welfare -- who see to the well-being of the three hundred plus other members of crew on site!

 The plot crew are there to bring the Empire setting to life and try to make each event as dramatic and engaging as possible.
 We need good writers as part of our plot team, but good NPCs are also essential, whether playing the same role each event as part of the Anvil field team or playing a multitude of different parts in the skirmish or plot NPC team.
 And the NPCs need several teams to support them so that the make-up, costume and props are available.
 Everyone involved with plot works together to create the plot, get the NPCs briefed and into character, and to respond to the actions of the players as the plot unfolds.